syncfusion-content/xamarin-docs/Xamarin/SfListView/Grouping.md

 * [KeySelector](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~KeySelector.html): Describes selector to return the group key.
 * [Comparer](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.GroupDescriptor~Comparer.html): Describes comparer to be applied in when sorting take place.

+N> If the `PropertyName` in the [SortDescriptor](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.DataSource.Portable~Syncfusion.DataSource.SortDescriptor.html) and `GroupDescriptor` are same then groups will be sorted.
+If both the `PropertyName` are different, groups are not sorted but the underlying data items will be sorted based on the `PropertyName` specified in the `SortDescriptor`.

 {% tabs %}
 {% highlight xaml %}
 <ContentPage xmlns:syncfusion="clr-namespace:Syncfusion.ListView.XForms;assembly=Syncfusion.SfListView.XForms"